Table of contents

 What Materials Are Used for Temporary Crowns?

-The most common temporary crown material is a composite resin or acrylic, which can be easily molded chairside by your dentist.
-These materials are chosen for their ease of use, low cost, and ability to be quickly adapted to fit the prepared tooth.
-Unlike a permanent crown that is fabricated in a dental lab, your dentist can create a temporary dental crown right there in the office.
+The most common temporary crown material is a composite resin or acrylic.
+Your dentist can easily mold it chairside.
+These materials are chosen for their ease of use and low cost.
+They can also be quickly adapted to fit the prepared tooth.
+A permanent crown is fabricated in a dental lab.
+In contrast, your dentist can create a temporary dental crown right in the office.
 This allows for immediate placement and protection of the tooth, which is essential to prevent complications while you wait.

 Why Do Dentists Recommend Temporary Crowns Before Permanent Ones?